Causes of unilateral hearing loss

 Symptoms of unilateral hearing loss

 The most obvious symptom of unilateral hearing loss is the difference in hearing levels between your ears.
-One will retain its normal levels, and the other has an obvious difference.
+One will retain its usual levels, and the other has an obvious difference.

 As well as this, people with this type of hearing loss often find it difficult to separate background noise from the sound they want to focus on, like when someone is speaking.
 You might also find it difficult to interpret which direction certain sounds are coming from.